AJoshSims/Pyramid-Pairs/README.md

 3. Click a pyramid
 4. Memorize the image appearing on the bottom of the pyramid
 5. Find the other pyramid that has the same image to remove those pyramids
-6. Keep removing pyramids until all of the pyramids are gone
+6. Keep removing pyramids until all have been removed
+7. After all pyramids have been removed, you may restart the game by refreshing the page

 ## How do I cheat?
 Pressing "c" will toggle cheating mode.